openconnectivity/IOTivity-Lite-setup/Readme.md

 This script executes the executable in the folder where the executable resides in.

-e.g. executes in folder:
+e.g. it executes the device_builder_server executable (e.g. the server application) in folder:

 ./iotivity-lite/port/linux/

-the device_builder_server executable.

 note that the executable needs to be started in folder where it recides to avoid issues with reading the security data.